How the Instagram Algorithm Works and What You Can Do About It

 - Your new post is shown to a small percentage of your total audience.

-- It measures how fast and how often that small percentage of your audience engages (looks at, likes, comments, shares and saves) with your post.
+- It measures how fast and how often that small percentage of your audience engages (looks at, likes, comments, shares and saves) with your posts, videos and stories.

-- It compares the engagement of your new post to the engagement of previous posts of yours, on similar days and times.
+- It compares the engagement of your new posts, videos and stories to the engagement of previous posts, videos and stories of yours, on similar days and times.

 - If it is getting less engagement than your average, the post is shown to a smaller percentage of your audience and it’s shown farther down on their home page = less people see your posts and discover your page.